mlippett/sc_multi_uart/app_sk_muart_com_demo/doc_quickstart/quickstart.rst

 Multiuart Com Demo: Quick Start Guide
 --------------------------------------------------

 We use the XA-SK-UART8 Multi UART Slice Card together with the xSOFTip multi UART software to create a UART, and send data to and from a PC COM port.
 This application showcases some of the software key features and serves as an example on how to use its API.
-This demo features UART reconfiguration for various standard baud rates, receives bulk data via file uploads, and perform integrity checks on data before sending it back to COM port.
+This demo features UART reconfiguration for various standard baud rates, receives bulk data via file uploads, and performs integrity checks on data before sending it back to the host COM port.

 Install Demon Tools on the Host PC
 +++++++++++++++++++++++++++++++++++